Global Geometry Is Not Enough for Vision Representations: Introduction

 \section{Introduction}

 A central objective of visual representation learning is to produce embeddings that support stable and transferable downstream behavior.
-A dominant view underlying recent progress is geometric, namely that representation quality follows from enforcing global regularity of the embedding distribution, such as avoiding collapse, anisotropy, or redundancy, as illustrated in~\cref{fig:main}a.
-This view motivates many modern self-supervised objectives, including contrastive alignment methods such as CLIP~\cite{radford2021clip}, prototype-based self-distillation approaches such as DINO~\cite{caron2021dino}, and redundancy-reduction formulations such as VICReg~\cite{bardes2022vicreg} and Barlow Twins~\cite{zbontar2021barlow}.
+A dominant view underlying recent progress is geometric, namely that representation quality follows from enforcing global regularity of the embedding distribution, such as avoiding collapse, anisotropy, or redundancy~\cite{wang2020understanding,ethayarajh2019contextual}, as illustrated in~\cref{fig:main}a.
+This view motivates many modern self-supervised objectives, including contrastive alignment methods such as CLIP~\cite{radford2021clip}, prototype-based self-distillation approaches such as DINO~\cite{caron2021dino}, and redundancy-reduction formulations such as VICReg~\cite{bardes2022vicreg} and Barlow Twins~\cite{zbontar2021barlow}, and is supported empirically on standard downstream tasks driven by feature presence, such as linear-probe classification and image-text retrieval.

 This geometric view has recently been further formalized through explicit theoretical claims about optimal representation geometry.
 In particular, LeJEPA~\cite{balestriero2025sigreg} identifies the isotropic Gaussian as an optimal embedding distribution for minimizing downstream prediction risk under the JEPA framework and its assumptions, and introduces a regularizer to enforce this structure.
 In parallel, representation quality is commonly evaluated using static, distributional metrics that summarize global embedding geometry, such as isotropy or covariance spectra~\cite{ethayarajh2019contextual,wang2020understanding}.